 However, a construction corporation showed interest in the site and bought it, promising to rebuild it according to the style of Max Urban, who originally designed the Barrandov Terraces as well as the nearby film studio.
 Unfortunately, construction is already underway and the site no longer seems accessible to visitors.

 Travel back in time and enjoy the splendid view of the valley, exposing the Vlatava riverside.
 If you’re up for a little hike, explore the abandoned swimming pool.
 In these days the basin is filled with colorful autumn leaves, making it a unique snapshot.

 Before heading to Barrandov Terraces, we discovered an abandoned house.
 The floors are partially demolished, so be careful where you step.

 On the top floor your courage will be rewarded with a very green view of Prague.

-Abandoned freight train station at Nakladové Nádraží Žižkov
+Abandoned railway freight yard at Nakladové Nádraží Žižkov

 For a long time the freight station in the district of Žižkov served as a retails and storage space as well as a venue hosting music and arts events.
 It holds the status of a national cultural monument and thus cannot be torn down or significantly altered.
 Last year the city announced plans to transform the site into a new neighborhood with living spaces, offices, stores and schools.
 One part of the complex will accommodate the headquarters of the national film library.
 The revitalization project will preserve the cultural heritage of this place.

 In 2017, we spent a wonderful summer day in this special location, where nature partially took over.
 There will come a time when these photos will evoke nostalgia.
 At the latest, when reconstruction is going to alter the look and feel of this place forever.